 Heading out of Central London for the day?
 Why not also visit the Mayfield Lavender Farm

-With regards to food, you can bring in your own and many people opt to bring in picnics during the summer.
+With regards to food, you can bring in your own food and many people opt to bring in picnics during the summer.
 There is also a cafe which serves hot and cold food, but to be honest, I ate there, the food was okay but it was over-priced for what it is was (£6.50 for a cheese sandwich and a banana).
 I would advise bringing your own to bring costs down.
-At certain days over the summer, there is also a BBQ serving burgers and hot dogs.
+At certain days over the summer, there is also BBQ serving burgers and hot dogs.

 As always I recommend bringing a Chillis reusable water bottle to stay hydrated, they did actually refill this for me in the cafe as well.

 Be sure to check out the other activities which also are held at the Hampton Lido throughout the year, as well as swimming related, such as aqua aerobics classes and competitions, during summer they also host a variety of concerts in the evening.